 In our view, the best case scenario is that TRON Lightcycle Run debuts for a “second push” of Walt Disney World’s 50th Anniversary.
 It’s still too early for Walt Disney World to announce an official opening date.

-If forced to choose the most likely opening date for TRON Lightcycle Run, I’d go with June 1, 2022 or October 1, 2022.
-That’s a full year after it was supposed to debut.
+With all of that said, if forced to choose possible opening dates for TRON Lightcycle Run, I’d go with October 1, 2022 at the very earliest.
+That’s still a full year after it was supposed to debut.

 To be crystal clear, that is not a rumored opening date or timeframe for TRON Lightcycle Run in Magic Kingdom.
 It’s simply my speculative prediction based on what’s likely and feasible given the current pace of work.